Cut and sew manufacturing versus blank apparel for clothing brands

 The choice between cut and sew and blank apparel is one of the most important decisions a clothing brand makes.
 Here's how to think through it clearly.

 One of the first questions every new clothing brand faces is whether to start with blank apparel and add their branding, or to go fully custom with cut-and-sew manufacturing from scratch.
-I talk to brand owners about this choice every week, and the honest answer is that there is no universally right answer — but there is almost always a right answer for any specific brand at any specific stage.
+I talk to brand owners about this choice every week, and the honest answer is that there is no universally right answer and but there's almost always a right answer for any specific brand at any specific stage.

 Let me break down both approaches completely so you can make an informed decision.